-You can publish a web form with fields filled out ahead of time.
+You can publish a web form with filled fields automatically filled in.
 Imagine a restaurant chain that uses a Pyrus web form to sign people up for cooking workshops, wine tastings, and private dining events.

 When a customer opens the form, the option he or she wants is already selected.
-For this to work, copy the link to a pre-filled form and publish it on your website.
-In our example, you need to copy three links — one with the option “Cooking workshop” selected, another with “Wine tasting” selected, and another with “Private dining room” selected.
+For this to work, copy the link to a prefilled form and publish it on your website.
+In our example, you need to copy three links: one for “Cooking workshop”, one for “Wine tasting”, and another for “Private dining room.”

-Open a new form in Pyrus and select one of the options.
-A new button, Copy web form link, will appear in the form.
-Click on it to copy the link to your pre-filled form.
+Open a new form in Pyrus and select one of those options.
+A new button called Copy web form link will appear in the form.
+Click on it to copy the link to your prefilled form.

-Publish the link on your website and give it a suitable name, like “Cooking workshop” in our example.
+Publish the link on your website and give it a suitable name, in this case something like “Cooking workshop.”
 Do the same with the remaining options: open an empty Pyrus form, select “Wine tasting”, click on Copy web form link, and publish the link on your website under an appropriate name.
-Then do the same with “Private dining room”.
-Now, when a customer clicks on the “Wine tasting” link, for example, the signup form will open with the wine tasting option already chosen.
+Then do the same with “Private dining room.”
+When a customer clicks on the “Wine tasting” link, for example, the signup form will open with the wine tasting option already chosen.

 If you want to embed a web form on your site, designate a parameter in the layout code.
 Suppose you want to fill out the Phone field.
 To do that, start filling out the form, add a phone number, and click Copy web form link.
 Suppose you get a link like: